 If, for any reason, your case requires work to be done that falls outside of this scope, you will incur additional charges to those outlined below.
 We will give you an estimate of those further charges when we become aware of the circumstances and/or the additional work required.

 The following costs estimates are therefore only estimates.
 They are NOT fixed fees and the actual costs of bringing or defending a claim may exceed or fall below the figures quoted based on the circumstances of each case (including the value and complexity of a claim and the evidence underlying the claim), which are indicative only.

-The following fee estimates are based on Craig Havard’s hourly charging rate of £325 plus VAT.
-If someone else works on your file instead of Craig, you will be charged at that person’s usual hourly charging rate which will be lower than Craig’s hourly charging rate.
+The following fee estimates are based on Clive Hitchen’s hourly charging rate of £300 plus VAT.
+If someone else works on your file instead of Clive, you will be charged at that person’s usual hourly charging rate which will be the same or lower than Clive’s hourly charging rate.
 The below estimates also exclude disbursements (payments we make to other people on your behalf) which will be added to these fees and those disbursements may or may not be subject to VAT – we will advise you of such additional costs as the matter progresses before they are incurred.